Gölsdorf Adriatics

-The kkStB 210 and 310 classes were a group of 2-6-4 Adriatic express passenger locomotives of the Imperial Royal Austrian State Railways (kaiserlich-königlichen österreichischen Staatsbahnen or kkStB).
-They were designed by Karl Gölsdorf and the first was built in 1908.
+The kkStB 210 and 310 classes are a group, that consist of 2-6-4 Adriatic express passenger locomotives of the Imperial Royal Austrian State Railways (kaiserlich-königlichen österreichischen Staatsbahnen or kkStB).
+They were designed by Karl Gölsdorf and the first engine was built in 1908.

 Gölsdorf's goals were to provide a powerful locomotive for the increasingly heavy passenger trains over the mountain routes of Central Europe, but also to keep the axle loading within Austria's low 14.5 ton limit.
 The requirement was to transport 400-ton express trains at a speed of 100 km/h on flat tracks and 60 km/h on 10‰ gradients.
 Additionally the poor coal available in Austria required a large grate area.

-Although 2-6-4T became a common layout for large tank locomotives, 2-6-4 tender locomotives were rare.
+Although 2-6-4 tank engines became a common layout for large tank locomotives, 2-6-4 tender locomotives were rare.
 As the first well-known example, Gölsdorf's locomotives gave their name to the arrangement as Adriatics, after the destination that they frequently worked to.

 Typically for Gölsdorf, this design was one of a developed sequence across several classes.
 The 210 locomotives were considered broadly successful, if not without limitations, and gave rise to an improved later series, Gölsdorf's 'masterpiece', the 310 class.
 The Adriatics were successful overall and operated Austria premier express train The Orient Express.

 Design

 Gölsdorf was known for his aphorism, "you can't save a tonne of weight on a locomotive - but you can save a kilo in a thousand places" and this was evident here in both the major choices and the minor details.
-Like many of Gölsdorf's designs, the need for high power and yet light weight led him to use a compound design.
+Like many engines of Gölsdorf's designs, the need for high power and yet light weight led him to use a compound design.
 His first designs had been two cylinder compounds, but he was now designing four cylinder locomotives.
-Overall the 210 represented an intermediate step between the 110 and the 310, with the same use of a four cylinder compound system, but an increasing degree of superheat.
+Overall the 210 engine represented an intermediate step between the 110 and the 310, with the same use of a four cylinder compound system, but an increasing degree of superheat.